-Pupils are expected to have respect for themselves and others while playing outside on yard/ pitch or basketball court.
-Pupils are required to follow the instructions of all adults on the yard.
+Pupils are expected to have respect for themselves and others while playing out on yard/ pitch or basketball court.

 Time Out: Adults on supervision may require pupils 'Taking Time Out'.
 This is a temporary separation from peers.
 This gives the pupil time to calm and reflect on their behaviour.
 When they are calm, the adult will give the child the opportunity to think through their behaviour.
 They should be advised on strategies to avoid repeating that behaviour and how to improve.